6374686C/steamblocker/README.md

 # Steam Blocker

-A simple tool for blocking Steam connections on Windows 10/11 using the Microsoft Defender Firewall.
-This tool adds or removes firewall rules for specified Steam executables and IP ranges.
+A simple tool that blocks Steam from connecting to the internet on Windows 10/11 using Windows Defender Firewall.
+Why?
+I don't know, maybe you just wanna keep Steam offline, maybe you have self-control issues, or maybe you just like pushing buttons.

 > **Note:** This project was compiled using PyInstaller, which may trigger false positives on VirusTotal.
 For a clean build, compile the source yourself by installing Python and running `pip install -r requirements.txt`.